-\ High-income taxpayers with more than \$200,000 in income (or married couples with more than \$250,000) face a capital gains tax as high as 23.8% (20% capital gains tax rate, plus the additional 3.8% Medicare surtax on investment income).
+\ Taxpayers in the highest 20% capital gains tax bracket with more than \$200,000 in income (\$250,000 for married couples) face an additional 3.8% Medicare surtax on investment income.

 Gifts of Stock 3

 Note that what donors save in taxes increases in proportion to the amount the stock has appreciated in value.
 Also keep in mind that donors must have owned the stock for more than one year.
 While Congress has provided additional tax savings to encourage gifts of appreciated stock, not everyone is aware of this opportunity.
 Now may be a good time to explore how to make a greater difference with your giving.
 Gifts of appreciated stock are simple-so easy that we can give you the details over the phone.